Hyman G. Rickover: Early life and education

-Rickover was born Chaim Gdala Rykower (חיים גדאַלאַ ריקאָווער) to Abraham and Rachel/Ruchla Lea (née Unger) Rykower, a Polish Jewish family from Maków Mazowiecki in Vistula Land.
+Rickover was born Chaim Gdala Rykower to Abraham and Rachel/Ruchla Lea (née Unger) Rykower, a Polish Jewish family from Maków Mazowiecki in Vistula Land.
 His parents changed his name to "Hyman" which is derived from Chayyim, meaning "life".
 He did not use his middle name Godalia (a form of Gedaliah), but he substituted "George" when at the Naval Academy.

 In 1906 (aged six), Rickover made passage to New York City with his mother and sister, fleeing anti-Semitic Russian pogroms during the Revolution of 1905.
+(Note: Born to a Jewish family in a part of Poland under Russian rule in 1900, Rickover fled with his parents to the United States in 1905 in an effort to avoid Russian-instigated pogroms.)
 They joined Abraham, who had made earlier trips there beginning in 1897 to become established.
 Rickover's family lived initially on the East Side of Manhattan but moved two years later to North Lawndale, Chicago, which was a heavily Jewish neighborhood at the time, where Rickover's father continued work as a tailor.
 Rickover took his first paid job at age nine, earning three cents an hour for holding a light as his neighbor operated a machine.
 Later, he delivered groceries.
 He graduated from grammar school at 14.

 Rickover attended John Marshall Metropolitan High School in Chicago and graduated with honors in 1918.
 He then held a full-time job as a telegraph boy delivering Western Union telegrams, through which he became acquainted with Congressman Adolph J. Sabath, a Czech Jewish immigrant.
 Sabath nominated Rickover for appointment to the United States Naval Academy.
 Rickover was only a third alternate for appointment, but he passed the entrance exam and was accepted.